-- (a) ERCOT may instruct ESRs to suspend charging.
-For ESRs, ERCOT shall issue the suspension instruction via a SCED Base Point, or, if otherwise necessary, via a manual Dispatch Instruction.
+- (a) Instruct ESRs to suspend charging.
+For ESRs, the suspension instruction shall be issued via a SCED Base Point, or, if otherwise necessary, via a manual Dispatch Instruction.
 An ESR shall suspend charging unless it is providing Primary Frequency Response, has received a charging instruction via SCED Base Point, or is carrying Regulation Down Service (Reg-Down) and has received a charging instruction from LFC.
 An SOESS shall suspend charging unless it is providing Primary Frequency Response.
-However, an ESR or SOESS co-located behind a POI with onsite generation that is incapable of exporting additional power to the ERCOT System may continue to charge as long as maximum output to the ERCOT System is maintained. - (b) When PRC falls below 1,000 MW and is not projected to be recovered above 1,000 MW within 30 minutes, or when the clock-minute average frequency falls below 59.91 Hz for 25 consecutive minutes, ERCOT shall direct all TOs to shed firm Load, in 100 MW blocks, distributed as documented in these Operating Guides in order to maintain a steady state system frequency at a minimum of 59.91 Hz and to recover 1,000 MW of PRC within 30 minutes. - (c) TOs and Transmission and/or Distribution Service Providers (TDSPs) may shed Load connected to under-frequency relays pursuant to an ERCOT Load shed directive issued during EEA Level 3 so long as each affected TO continues to comply with its Under-Frequency Load Shed (UFLS) obligation as described in Section 2.6.1, Automatic Firm Load Shedding, and its Load shed obligation as described in Section 4.5.3.4, Load Shed Obligation.
+However, an ESR or SOESS co-located behind a POI with onsite generation that is incapable of exporting additional power to the ERCOT System may continue to charge as long as maximum output to the ERCOT System is maintained. - (b) Direct all TOs to shed firm Load, in 100 MW blocks, distributed as documented in these Operating Guides in order to maintain a steady state system frequency at a minimum of 59.91 Hz and to recover 1,500 MW of PRC within 30 minutes. - (i) TOs and Transmission and/or Distribution Service Providers (TDSPs) may shed Load connected to under-frequency relays pursuant to an ERCOT Load shed directive issued during EEA Level 3 so long as each affected TO continues to comply with its Under-Frequency Load Shed (UFLS) obligation as described in Section 2.6.1, Automatic Firm Load Shedding, and its Load shed obligation as described in Section 4.5.3.4, Load Shed Obligation. - (c) Implement any appropriate measures associated with EEA Levels 1 and 2 that have not already been implemented.